benwoody/wutang-miniapp/README.md

 - Automatically fetches your Farcaster username (when run as a Farcaster Frame)
 - Generates a unique Wu-Tang name based on your username
 - Renders your Wu-Tang name on a Wu-Tang logo canvas

+## Upcoming
 - Optionally mint your Wu-Tang name as an NFT (demo)
-- Download your personalized Wu-Tang name image
+- Cast your personalized Wu-Tang name image

 ## License